 Upon thorough verification of whether or not the patent is Novelty, thereafter the application will be published in the Patents Journal should there be no errors found.

 D. The Substance of application will be examined.
-An amendment to the application at this stage is possible.E.
-Finally, the application will be granted to the Applicant.
+An amendapplication stage the this at is possible. to E. Finally, the application will be granted to the Applicant.